comius/dedekindreals/doc/05-DD-Floats.md

 *Rationale:* Correctness.

-*Verification:* Verify on random numbers as well as on special values.
+*Verification:* Verify consistency on random numbers as well as on special values.

 ### Requirement: signum
 **CompareTo(0) operation shall be consistent with signum.**